Update: Bill introduced into Parliament

 The Exposure Draft Bill is proposed to implement further aspects of the Government’s response to the Productivity Commission’s inquiry into Australia’s intellectual property (IP) arrangements (Government Response).

-These measures are included in Schedule 1 to the Intellectual Property Laws Amendment (Productivity Commission Response Part 2 and Other Measures) Bill 2018 and include:
+These measures are included in Schedule 1 of the draft Bill and include:

 - Introducing an objects clause into the Patents Act 1990 (Patents Act)